ssherwood/spring-boot-jpa/README.md

 with Spring Boot and since then, I've always felt that there many improvements that I could have made.

+Below are links to my development journal with more detailed information about the challenges and decisions that I made during the ongoing implementation of the project:

 ## My Development Journal

 - [Bootstrap the Application](http://undertree.io/spring-boot-jpa/bootstrap-your-application)